JetBrains/Qodana/topics/getting-started.md

 ```
 where `source-directory` should point to the root of your project.
 Please read our [Docker guide](qodana-docker-readme.md) for more options and details related to the Qodana execution.

-You will be able to check results in your browser at [`http://localhost:8080`](http://localhost:8080).
+You will be able to [check results in your browser](html-report.md) at [`http://localhost:8080`](http://localhost:8080).

-For all linters the procedure is the same generally, but due to the nature of analysis it can be more or less additional options required.
+For all linters the procedure is basically the same, the differences and complete steps are provided in the detailed guides for every [distribution format](#Distribution).

-We provide a detailed guide for every [linter](linters.md) with a lot of examples.
-It will be something as simple as
+[//]: # "check the link"

 ### Run at GitHub

-We published a dedicated GitHub Action for every Qodana [linter](linters.md) so you can easily include it in any GitHub workflow.
+We published a dedicated GitHub action for every Qodana [linter](linters.md) so you can easily include it in any GitHub workflow.

 ### Supported languages
 PHP, Java, and Kotlin are already supported.
 Eventually, all [languages and technologies](supported-technologies.md) covered by JetBrains IDEs will be added.